 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 If you feel this conversation might be too much for you, talk with your spouse, another parent who has gone through this situation or the social worker at your cancer center about having this important discussion with the school staff.

 If these reactions happen in the classroom, it will help your child if the school staff is well-informed, know your situation, and can use the chance to help your child.
 Also, teachers may see things that a busy parent dealing with a serious illness may overlook or be too distracted to notice.
 When the teacher picks up on these clues and then communicates that information to you, you can take steps to help your child.

 In addition, good teachers know their students’ personalities, where they fit in with the larger group and what their struggles are socially.
-So they can help your child to handle painful discussions, which can be prompted by well-meaning questions from their classmates.
+So they can help your child to handle painful discussions prompted by well-meaning questions from their classmates.
 Teachers also can keep your child from being isolated and make sure they stay enmeshed in the life of the school.

 Some children, especially teenagers, may not want you to talk to their teachers.
 This may stem from a worry about being different from their peers.
 And younger children should not have to shoulder adult worries.
 So consider talking to the teacher in private – if you cannot arrange a face-to-face meeting, at least communicate by email or phone.

 Don’t hesitate to make specific requests of your child’s teachers.
-For example, if you find that your child is forgetting to do her homework, know that it’s all right to ask the teacher for a little extra support because your child might be distracted or needs time with you.
+For example, if you find that your child is forgetting to do her homework, know that it’s alright to ask the teacher for a little extra support because your child might be distracted or needs time with you.
 Or your child may find a homework assignment, such as reading a book about a parent having cancer, too painful to complete.

 Your child’s teachers and school staff can be powerful partners as you move through cancer treatment and beyond.
 Give them the information they need to help your child as much as they can.